 Bordered on two sides by the Ionian and Adriatic seas, Puglia is a long sliver of land that stretches along Italy’s heel.
-In between, you'll find some of the best riding in all of Italy along peaceful backroads.
-All around, fields and orchards deliver the tastiest ingredients for traditional dishes.
-The countryside is also rich in history, with the Greeks, Romans, Byzantines, Normans and many other leaving their mark.
+Within this region, you'll find some of the best riding in all of Italy winding through tranquil backroads.
+All around, fertile fields and orchards yield the delectable ingredients that form the foundation of traditional dishes.
+The countryside is also rich in history, with the Greeks, Romans, Byzantines, Normans and many others leaving their mark.

-After Polignano, we'll stay at a beautiful Masseria resort in the countryside of Savelletri among olive groves, fig trees, blooming cacti, and herb gardens that fill our cycling routes with delightful fragrances.
-Finally, we ride through one of the gems of Puglia: the Valle D’Itria.
-In Alberobello, the trulli region, you'll be captivated by clusters of fantastic conical dwellings surrounded by enormous, gnarled olive trees.
+Starting in Alberobello, the trulli region, you'll be captivated by clusters of fantastic conical dwellings surrounded by enormous, gnarled olive trees.
 Spicy handmade orecchiette, bruschetta covered with juicy tomatoes, roasted red peppers and grilled calamari satisfy our palates.
 Warm hospitality and friendly conversation greet us at every turn.

 Not sure if you can do it?
 Contact us to schedule a call about how demanding the rides are.
 E-bikes available.

 Charming Polignano a Mare